Guanciale Soft-Scrambled Eggs

 • Very Thinly Sliced Pancetta

-• Toasted Sliced Brioche
+• Toasted Sliced Sourdough or Brioche

 Instructions

 • Add the guanciale to a cold pan (without oil), set the heat to medium-low, and cook until the fat renders and the guanciale is golden.
 Remove the guanciale and leave half the rendered guanciale fat in the pan.
+Reduce the heat to low.

 • Just before the eggs reach the desired soft and runny, but not watery, consistency, remove from the heat and transfer the eggs to warmed plates.
 The eggs will continue to cook for a few minutes once removed the heat, and the warmed plates will help keep the eggs from solidifying.